 Kayaking in front of Aialik Glacier | Best Things to Do in Kenai Fjords

 Glacier kayaking tours range in price from $325 to $550 per person, depending on the tour.
-The Aialik Glacier Wildlife Cruise and Kayaking tour that we took costs $425 per person.
+The Aialik Glacier Wildlife Cruise and Kayaking tour that we took costs $425 per person in 2021.

 #8 Go Fishing

 In Kenai Fjords National Park, you can go both freshwater and saltwater fishing.
 You can fish for salmon and Dolly Varden in the rivers and streams.
 In Seward and Resurrection Bay, you can fish for salmon, halibut, rockfish, and lingcod.